 Regarding #4 in your post.
 The wirelss router we NOW use takes a coax input (or cat5 if you prefer).
 It can be hardwired via ethernet to your computer (it has 4 ethernet outputs) or you can use it wireless.
 The wireless also comes out of the box with security enabled so that others cannot access the router’s internet without your permission.

-I am also a FiOS technician in New York.
+I am also a Fios technician in New York.
 I am aware that some folks do use the moca, but we still use the Cat5e.
 And although some subs want the router placed somewhere out of the way (e.g. the basement) because they plan on going wireless, the overwhelming vast majority of people still get the router placed next to their computer.
 FYI The default encryption for the wireless router is WEP, which is very easy to break.
 The newer routers are also WPA capable, but you have to go inside the router and change that setting.

-28hi was wondering if anyone could explain the process for fios in an appt building??? in franklin mass
+hi was wondering if anyone could explain the process for fios in an appt building??? in franklin mass

-29Hi Tom,
+Hi Tom,

 Again let me preface everything that I am going to say by stating that I do NOT speak, directly or indirectly, for Verizon.